 HP Business PC & Print Devices Cleaning Guidance

-HP is dedicated to providing customers with market-leading business solutions that help them be innovative, productive and support their well-being.
+HP® is dedicated to providing customers with market-leading business solutions that help them be innovative and productive, and support their well-being.
 With public health concerns over the SARS-CoV-2 virus and COVID-19 disease, also known as coronavirus, spreading worldwide, HP wants customers to have the information they need to effectively clean HP devices and to assist customers in maintaining a healthy work environment.